sktime/sktime/GOVERNANCE.rst

 Decisions (in addition to adding core developers and TC membership as above) are made according to the following rules:

+* **Additions**, such as new algorithms: Requires +1 by one core developer, no -1 by a core developer (lazy consensus), happens on the issue or PR page.
 * **Minor documentation changes**, such as typo fixes, or addition/correction of a sentence: Requires +1 by one core developer, no -1 by a core developer (lazy consensus), happens on the pull request page.
 Core developers are expected to give “reasonable time” to others to give their opinion on the pull request if they’re not confident others would agree.
 * **Code changes and major documentation changes** require +1 by one core developers, no -1 by a core developer or code maintainer (lazy consensus), happens on the pull-request page.
 * **Changes to the API design and changes to dependencies or supported versions** happen via an enhancement proposal and follows the decision-making process outlined above.